VenB304/videojs-player/README.md

 *   **@rejetto**: Special thanks for the original live transcoding code from the [unsupported-videos](https://github.com/rejetto/unsupported-videos) plugin, which powers the FFmpeg backend of this player.

----

-## Sponsored by Google's Antigravity, Gemini 3 Pro and 1 Year Google AI Pro for Students

----